 You’ll have noticed the same thing showing up in all three.
 The agent that makes decisions easier has read your campaigns, calls, and conversion data.
 The agent producing drafts closer-to-shippable has read your outcome history.
 The agent freeing your team for compounding work has done it by handling the maintenance well — which it can only do because it knows what your maintenance looks like.

-The value comes from the context the agent has access to.
-Not the model.
-Not the prompt.
-The context.
-McKinsey’s 22%-vs-4% number isn’t about which model you bought — same models in both columns.
-It’s about whether the model can read your team’s actual context every time it works, or whether someone has to paste the context in.
+The value comes from the context the agent can reach, not the model and not the prompt.
+The lift that research keeps finding, large with context and small without, isn’t about which model you bought; it’s the same model in both cases.
+What differs is whether it can read your team’s actual context every time it works, or whether someone has to paste that context in by hand.

 This is also why most marketing teams are stuck.
 In the 2026 marketing-stack surveys I’ve seen, roughly four in ten orgs running agents have no integration between the agent and their CRM, marketing automation, or call recordings.
 Whatever the agent produces, it produced with the context of a brief and a prompt — not with the context of the team.
 That’s the low end of the productivity range.
 That’s the dashboard going green while the work stays the same.